DrankRock/CMScrape/README.md

 Trend and mean do not take into account the parameters.
 In my opinion, they are thus less precise when checking prices for a collection, but more accurate when you are buying cards for playing.

 ### Terminal's arguments :
 #### The current terminal version is obsolete, hasn't been maintained for a while.
 I will update it in the near future, and put all the options back on the README.md.
 I apologize for the inconvenience.
-I only left the -h / --help option as it will only work in terminal anyways, and still works.
+I only left the -h / --help option as it will only work in terminal anyway, and still works.

 ***`-h :`***